timofeysie/loranthifolia/README.md

 1. (done) icon and splash screen
 2. (done) add padding to the spinner
 3. (done) put the refresh list action in the options page
-4. make the short descriptions responsive
+4. (done) make the short descriptions responsive
 5. add the beige theme for the header
 6. deal with the lower case items at the end of the main list
 7. (done) make sure redirect failures are handled gracefully